 Building more homes makes housing affordable; even California politicians agree

-After years of rent control/stabilization and pouring billions into affordable housing, California lawmakers are finally realizing that the only way to make housing affordable is to build more homes.
+After years of rent control and billions poured into affordable housing, California lawmakers are finally realizing that the only way to make housing affordable is to build more homes.
+On Sept.
+16, Gov. Newsom signed into law two bills that reduce the regulatory burden on new construction.

 The first, called Senate Bill 9, would essentially eliminate single-family zoning by allowing duplexes in most neighborhoods across the state.
 The other, Senate Bill 10, would reduce environmental rules on multifamily housing and make it easier for cities to add high-density development.